DaveCrown/vmware-kb87081/README.md

 The logic behind erroring out when the fix is needed and the backup file for the jar or wrapper exists is the file is not in a known good state and I didn't want to overwrite a known good backup.
 > ### ***<span style="color:red">Warning!</span>***
+>- This is just to hold you over until patches are available.
->- Mucking config files can break your environment.
+>- Mucking around in config files can break your environment.
 Have backups and snapshots before begin.
 >- You're running code downloaded from the Internet, read the code first to get that warm and fuzzy feeling.
 >- I'm suggesting you generate and copy ssh keys to your vc.
 Understand the risks and mitigation before you do this.
 >- Beyond this point, there be dragons.
 Proceed at your own risk.